-2.2.16 Interrupt Handling
+2.3.4 Interrupt Handling

 The ZipCPU does not maintain any interrupt vector tables.
 If an interrupt takes place, the CPU simply switches to from user to supervisor (interrupt) mode.
-The supervisor code then continues from where it left off after executing a return to userspace RTU instruction.
+Since getting to user mode in the first place required a return to userspace instruction, RTU, once the interrupt takes place the supervisor just simply starts executing code immediately after that RTU instruction.

-Since the CPU may return from userspace after either an interrupt, a trap, or an exception, it is up to the supervisor code that handles the transition to determine which of the three has taken place.
+Since the CPU may return from userspace after either an interrupt (hardware generated), a trap (software generated), or an exception (a fault of some type), it is up to the supervisor code that handles the transition to determine which of the three has taken place.

-2.2.17 Pipeline Stages
+2.3.5 Pipeline Stages